-Kevin Shafer is Associate Professor of Sociology, Director of Canadian Studies, and Faculty Affiliate of the School of Social Work at Brigham Young University.
-His research addresses: (1) predictors of father involvement; (2) how mental health factors like such as depression and Adverse Childhood Experiences affect fathers, parenting, and child wellbeing; and (3) how contextual factors such as economic wellbeing, experiences of racism, and immigration status influence men’s mental health, wellbeing, and help-seeking behaviors.
+Kevin Shafer is Associate Professor of Sociology and Director of Canadian Studies at Brigham Young University.
+He is also an Adjunct Associate Professor of Health, Aging, & Society at McMaster University.
+His research addresses: (1) predictors of father involvement; (2) how mental health factors like such as depression and Adverse Childhood Experiences affect fathers, parenting, and child wellbeing; and (3) how contextual factors such as economic wellbeing, experiences of racism, and immigration status influence men’s mental health, wellbeing, and help-seeking behaviours.
 He conducts this work in the United States and Canada.
 His research has been funded by the Department of Health & Human Services and several private foundations.
 His work is currently being integrated into federally-funded intervention programs addressing fathering and men’s health.